braze-inc/braze-docs/_docs/_hidden/private_betas/data_transformation.md

 {% enddetails %}

 {% details How can I get help setting up my use case or with my transformation code? %}
 Email us your questions with a link to your transformation at [data-transformation@braze.com](mailto:data-transformation@braze.com).
-We learn a ton from our early-access users and are happy to help.
+We learn a ton from our early access users and are happy to help.
 {% enddetails %}

 [1]: {% image_buster /assets/img_archive/data_transformation1.png %}